byteclubfr/prez/README.md

 #### Configuration file

 You can store your default preferences in a configuration file.
-Take a look at [CONFIG.md](CONFIG.md) for details.
+Take a look at [CONFIG.md](CONFIG.md) for details and see examples on the [Wiki](https://github.com/byteclubfr/prez/wiki/prezrc-example).

 ### TODO